Hello 2022, we see you!

 I'm not going to lie, when you set a goal, 99% of the time it's never going to be smooth sailing the whole way when you are trying to achieve it.
 But this is a positive as it makes us stronger and is part of the challenge of a goal.
 Get ahead by identifying the potential road blocks that could lie ahead for each goal and what you could do to overcome this.

-My tip is always knowing best & worst case scenario.
+My tip is always knowing & prepping for the best & worst case scenario.

 A simple example below: